itayonsight/typst-prd-ultasight-impellaAI-abiomed/main.typ

 - *Review*:
   - *Overview*: Provides a list of all clips and still images captured during an exam, displaying measurements or indicating ‘N/A’ for unacceptable clips with explanations for their unacceptability.
 Also enables access to other exams stored on the device.
   - *AI Interactions*:
     - *Discarding AI Results*: Users may discard AI results.
-This event should be written in the dcm.
+This event should be written in the DICOM file.
     - *AI Re-Analysis*: Users may present the analysis on clips where AI results have previously been discarded.
   - *Functionalities*:
       - *Clip and Frame Review*: Displays identifications and measurements for acceptable clips and frames.